amscanne/huptime/README.md

 (among other things).
 When the program receives a `SIGHUP`, it will intelligently `exec` a new copy of the program *without* closing any bound sockets and without requiring any changes to the program.

+Note that this is not simply a restart, but may be a new version of the application, with config changes and code changes.

 When the new copy of the program tries to `bind` the same socket, we will silently replace it with the still-open socket from the previous version.